UST Recognized by Business Culture Awards for Third Consecutive Year

 Company takes home top honors in two categories and finalists in eight other categories in 2022, further establishing its reputation as a global leader in business culture

-LONDON and ALISO VIEJO, Calif., Nov.
+BENGALURU, India and LONDON, Nov.
 8, 2022 /PRNewswire/ -- UST, a leading digital transformation solutions company, has been named a winner in the Best Large Organization – Business Culture and Building a Culture of Innovation categories by the UK-based Business Culture Awards 2022.
 These prestigious awards recognize exceptional business culture at global organizations, with more than 100 companies participating across multiple categories this year.
 This is the third consecutive year that UST has been named a winner by the Business Culture Awards, earning the Business Culture Team Award in 2021 and Best International Initiative for Business Culture in 2020.

 UST was also named a finalist in each of the other eight categories it had entered this year – Leading with Purpose for Business Culture, Business Culture Leadership, Best International Initiative for Business Culture, Best Corporate Social Responsibility Initiative, Best Wellbeing Initiative for Business Culture, Best Internal Communications Strategy for Business Culture, Best Internal Communications Strategy for Business Culture, Best Employee Voice Initiative for Business Culture, Best Employee Voice Initiative for Business Culture and Best Diversity, Equity & Inclusion Initiative.
 Praveen Prabhakaran, Chief Delivery Officer, and Vishnu Rajasekharan Nair, Global Program Manager - Strategy & Culture, UST, and other officials attended the ceremony and received the trophies.